LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Secure forms/secure-forms-messaging.md

 ### Push notifications

-If your app is running in the background, when an agent sends a secure form, the consumer will receive the following push notification: “<Agent Name>:<Secure form name>”.
+If your app is running in the background, when an agent sends a secure form, the consumer will receive a push notification.
 Tapping the push notification will navigate the consumer to the conversation.

 ### Invitation